 Professional Services Agreements Agencies may enter into PSAs without further approval from DOP so long as the agreement is for a "professional" service, and specifically limited to one year and \$100,000.
 PSAs are NOT renewable and may not exceed \$100,000.
 These are typically utilized for one-time projects.
 DOP has a standard PSA template for agencies to use.
 Agencies are encouraged to work with agency legal counsel to finalize these agreements.
-(See PSA Template).
+(See Templates and Forms).
 Concession Contracts Generally speaking, these are contracts for which no state funds are expended; e.g. a merchant service provider which collects its "fee" from the public when credit card payments are processed.
 Policy Directives The Administrator has issued a number of Policy Directives, specifically exempting certain types of procurements.
 These are located at: Policy Directives.
 A few policy directives require additional approval from the Administrator.
-If this is required, you must complete the exemption form found at (Request and Exemptions).
+If this is required, you must complete the exemption form (See Templates and Forms

 Requests for exemptions are reviewed and approved by the Administrator.
 DOP has created several request forms.
-Most are one page in length and require a written justification from the agency, along with a signature, and are located in the Request and Exemptions:
+Most are one page in length and require a written justification from the agency, along with a signature, and are located in the Table of Templates and Forms: